-To install Exiscan without using RPM, untar the source file, and use the "patch" command to patch the Exim source tree.
-You' II then need to recompile Exim.
+For older versions of Exim, to install Exiscan-ACL, untar the source file, and use the "patch" command to patch the Exim source tree.
+You'll then need to recompile Exim.
+More details are in the Exiscan-ACL documentation.

 5.3.
 Installing SA-Exim